 Gann warned against over trading.
 You’ll notice that using Gann angles is more of an ebb and flow strategy.
 You don’t want to over trade with using Gann theory, but you should have a plan and a stop loss in place.

 Remember, knowledge is power.
 But applied knowledge is freedom!

 If you’re challenged with drawing angles or trend lines, you may want to consider checking out TrendSpider.
 The software will automatically draw trend lines for you based on mathematical algorithms.
 You can also compare multiple angles on multiple time frames at once..which is arguably the best feature (and my personal favorite!)

 TrendSpider makes the trend line angle portion of analysis a breeze.
-If you've studied Gann angles, you'll probably notice some angles popping out to you on your charts with this tool!
-Check out our TrendSpider review and try it for free.
+If you’ve studied Gann angles, you’ll probably notice some angles popping out to you on your charts with this tool!
+Check out our TrendSpider Review.

 It can be an effective tool in your arsenal of many trading strategies and techniques.
 It still needs to be combined with other techniques.
 The number one rule is whatever your trading or investing plan is, stick to it!
 Deviating from your plan is where you go wrong.
 Without discpline in trading or investing, you are destined for failure.

 You can learn about some other training techniques here at the Bullish Bears so make sure to check out our stock market courses.